olouisnard/olmoodle/README.md

 ## Roadmap

 ## Contributing
-You can contribute to improve packaging and documentation.
+You can contribute to improve packaging, documentation, and internationalisation.

 ## License
-Open source, but still don't know in which way
+Open source, but still don't know in which way.

 ## Project status
 Starting...